Sidetalker/arcgisScraper/README.md

 permits outbound HTTPS connections to `*.arcgis.com` and `gis.summitcountyco.gov`.

-### 400 `Invalid URL` responses
+### 400 `Invalid URL` or 404 `Not Found` responses

 Summit County's ArcGIS Enterprise deployment validates the HTTP `Referer` header on every feature-layer request.
-If the header is missing, the server responds with `{"code": 400, "message": "Invalid URL"}` even though the endpoint itself exists.
-The bundled scraper automatically sends the correct referer, but you may see the same error when experimenting with other HTTP clients.
+If the header is missing or does not match the expected `https://gis.summitcountyco.gov` origin, the server responds with JSON payloads such as `{ "code": 400, "message": "Invalid URL" }` or falls back to an HTTP 404 response even when the endpoint exists.
+The bundled scraper now sets the correct header automatically, but you may see the same error when experimenting with other HTTP clients or when pointing the CLI at a different service that requires its own referer value.

 To confirm you have the right endpoint and headers:

 1. Open the [REST service directory](https://gis.summitcountyco.gov/server/rest/services/Hosted/Short_Term_Rental_Public/FeatureServer/0?f=pjson)
    in a browser to verify the layer URL returns JSON.
-2. Include a `Referer: https://summitcountyco.maps.arcgis.com` header (or use the scraper, which does this automatically) whenever you query the service.
+2. Include a `Referer: https://gis.summitcountyco.gov` header (or use the scraper, which does this automatically) whenever you query the service.
 3. Repeat your request.
-The layer should now return feature data instead of the 400 error.
+The layer should now return feature data instead of the 400/404 error.